spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/3-deploy-k8s-cluster.md

 - select the **Deployment** tab and check for the *hello-universe-deployment* deployment
 - select the **Pods** tab and check for two pods with name *hello-universe-xxxxxx*

-Next to the pods name check the pods *ready* information
+Next to the pods name, check the pods *ready* information

 Access the application: click on Service button ...